-New Army Star Wars Helmet Defends Troops Against Heat And Chemical WeaponsArmy designing next-generation protective mask new-helmet
+New Army Star Wars Helmet Defends Troops Against Heat And Chemical WeaponsArmy designing next-generation protective mask

 The Army is testing next step in helmet technology.
 No longer just a glorified coconut shell, new headgear will integrate active cooling, air filtration, improved skull and ear protection, and possibly a heads-up display.